NoviSystems/django-skeleton/.docs/config.md

 # Project Configuration

-This directory contains all of the files specific to application configuration (in addition to some general-purpose utility code).
+The project directory contains all of the files specific to application configuration (in addition to a general-purpose utility package).
 Notable files:

 - `common_settings.py`: The majority of settings that are common to both development and production environments.
 - `settings.py`: Contains settings that are configured for *local development*.